-Excited visitors grab their best seats before show start.
+Excited visitors grab their best seats before the show start.
 Only 15 mins.

-After the movie, there are quiz and if you get the answer right, you are allow to hands on the “pour yourself the perfect draught beer“.
+After the movie, there are quiz and if you get the answer right, you are allowed to hands on the “pour yourself the perfect draught beer“.
 It can be quite fun, I saw a visitor pouring his beer with plenty of bubble gas and everyone laugh.
-Obviously he needs more practice.
-After pouring like a bar tender, you also get to drink your own poured beer.
+Obviously, he needs more practice.
+After pouring like a bartender, you also get to drink your own poured beer.

 Little Tiger Beer Museum

 Tiger beer has won many beer competition, over 40 medals since it was first brewed in 1932.